harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a UI issue in the **File Store** page where clicking on an entity link redirected to the Services page.
 With this fix, an entity link now points to the details page for the referenced entity.
 (CDS-73834, ZD-46193)

-- Fixed a UI issue to ensure that the pipeline execution UI shows correct icons for container steps.
+- Fixed a UI issue to ensure that the pipeline execution UI shows the correct icons for container steps.
 (CDS-73725, ZD-47103)

 - Fixed a Helm chart deployment issue where specifying the chart version in the manifest as a runtime input resulted in the error, `Failed to query chart versions.
 Response code [404]`.
 The OCI Helm connector now fetches the chart version correctly.
 (CDS-73714, ZD-47063)

 - Harness does not currently support using expressions in failure strategies, so this support has been removed from the UI.
-Harness has a roadmap item to simplify YAML definitionss, which will support using expressions in failure strategies.
+Harness has a roadmap item to simplify YAML definitions, which will support using expressions in failure strategies.
 (CDS-73614)

 - Fixed an issue with the `/ng/api/environmentsV2` endpoint.
 Previously, the endpoint would ignore overrides in YAML payloads when posting a request to create an environment.
 This endpoint now supports overrides in YAML environment definitions, as shown in the following example.
 (CDS-73496)